yclas/documentation/overview-newspaper-theme.md

 + **Set max layout width in pixels:** Choose the width of your website layout.
 + **Display breadcrumb:** If it's enabled, breadcrumb is displayed on the website.
 + **Where you want the sidebar to appear:** Choose if you want the sidebar to be displayed on the right or left of your website.
-+ **Turn off sidebar in advertisement page:** Choose if you want the sidebar to be displayed in advertisement page.
++ **Turn off sidebar in advertisement page:** Choose if you want the sidebar to be displayed on the advertisement page.
-+ **Hide icon on category/location description:** Choose No if you want to display the category/location icon on category/location page.
++ **Hide icon on category/location description:** Choose "No" if you want to display the category/location icon on category/location page.
 + **Hide header and footer on single ad and user profile page:** Removes the header, breadcrumbs and footer on single ad and user profile page.
 Enable to show the user profile page like "your store".